maurosorrentino/serverless-MVP-app/readme.md

   - Lambda (list objects)
   - GitHub Actions role (deployment)
   - Root (replace with specific roles in production)
-- Protects against accidental s3 policy deletion since objects remain encrypted, lambda doesn't have permissions to decrypt.
+- S3 IAM Policy is for preventing access from other teams, KMS in case somebody has permissions to remove the policy.

 ## 4. CI/CD Integration